tboie/headline_juicer/README.md

-# News Headline Juicer
+# Headline Juicer
-compare news headlines from multiple sources
+compare news headlines from multiple sources (use rss feeds when possible)